yuxufabi0/alx-system_engineering-devops/0x00-shell_basics/README.md

 15.	      = Moves all files beginning with an uppercase letter to the directory /tmp/u
 16. rm	      = Deletes all files in the current working directory that end with the character ~
 17. mkdir -p  = Creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
+18. ls        = Lists all the files and directories of the current directory, separated by commas (,)